Keyfactor/amazon-acmpca-cagateway/README.md

 ## Support for Amazon ACM PCA CA AnyGateway

-Amazon ACM PCA CA AnyGateway is open source and community supported, meaning that there is **no SLA** applicable for these tools.
+Amazon ACM PCA CA AnyGateway is supported by Keyfactor for Keyfactor customers.
+If you have a support issue, please open a support ticket with your Keyfactor representative.

 ###### To report a problem or suggest a new feature, use the **[Issues](../../issues)** tab.
 If you want to contribute actual bug fixes or proposed enhancements, use the **[Pull requests](../../pulls)** tab.
 ___